 The stay at home orders and the operating limitations placed on certain businesses caused a dramatic decline in travel, which resulted in lost revenues for the Commission for the year ended December 31, 2020.
 In April 2020, passenger car vehicle miles traveled were 68.2 percent below the prior year and commercial vehicle miles traveled were 17.2 percent below the prior year.
-For all of 2020, passenger car vehicle miles traveled were 26.4 percent less than 2019 and commercial vehicle miles traveled were approximately equal to 2019.
+For all of 2020, passenger car vehicle miles traveled were 2.4% less than 2019 and commercial vehicle miles traveled were 2.4% less than 2019.
 Total toll revenues in 2020 were \$26,536,000 or 8.6 percent less than 2019.
 Turnpike traffic steadily improved during 2021 and as a result, 2021 passenger car vehicle miles traveled were 4.5 percent below 2019 levels and 2021 commercial vehicle miles traveled were 13.9 percent above 2019 levels.
 Total toll revenues for 2021 were 11.0 percent higher than 2019.
+Turnpike traffic during the eight months ended in August 2022 indicated that passenger car vehicle miles traveled was 6.1 percent below the same period in 2019 and commercial vehicle miles traveled was 16.2 percent above the same period in 2019.
+Total toll revenues for the first eight months of 2022 were 13.8 percent above the same period in 2019.

 To offset the financial impact and the losses incurred by the Commission due to the disruption caused by COVID-19, the Commission received grants from the Coronavirus Aid, Relief, and Economic Security (CARES) Act and the American Rescue Plan Act of 2021.
-The Commission recognized COVID-19 related grant revenue totaling \$3,239,000 for the year ended December 31, 2020, which is included in nonoperating revenue.
+The Commission recognized COVID-19 related grant revenue totaling \$3,239,000 for the year ended December 31, 2020, which is included in non-operating revenue.
 The Commission also recognized COVID-19 related grant revenue totaling \$1,200,297 for 2021.
 The severity of the continued impact due to COVID-19 on the Commission's financial condition, results of operations or cash flows will depend on a number of factors, including, but not limited to, the duration and severity of the pandemic and the extent and severity of the impact of new variants of COVID-19, including the recently discovered Omicron variant, all of which are uncertain and cannot be predicted.
-See "TOLLS AND TOLL COLLECTION - Recent Impacts - Monthly Transaction and Monthly Toll Revenues" and "MANAGEMENT DISCUSSION AND ANALYSIS OF RESULTS OF OPERATIONS - 2021" herein.
+See "TOLLS AND TOLL COLLECTION - Recent Impacts - Monthly Transactions and Monthly Toll Revenues" and "MANAGEMENT DISCUSSION AND ANALYSIS OF RESULTS OF OPERATIONS" herein.
 See also "EXHIBIT D - TRAFFIC AND REVENUE STUDY - Socioeconomic Context and COVID-19 Impacts on the Ohio Turnpike."